jfilter/frag-den-staat-app/README.md

 3.  `git clone https://github.com/jfilter/frag-den-staat-app && cd frag-den-staat-app && yarn install`
 4. Run the app in a simulator with e.g. `react-native run-ios` or [on a device](https://facebook.github.io/react-native/docs/running-on-device.html).

+### Building for Production

+Building the Android version for production is tricky.
+Recently, [jetifier](https://www.npmjs.com/package/jetifier) seems to fix some compilation issues (`npx jetify`).

 ## Contributing

 If you have a **question**, found a **bug** or want to propose a new **feature**, have a look at the [issues](https://github.com/jfilter/frag-den-staat-app/issues).